Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Results

 \subsection{Model Performance}

 To start with, we delve into the relationships concerning the generalizability of QKMs.
 For studying this, we fix $n_{\mathrm{qubits}}$ for every dataset to the respective number of features for all upcoming investigations and perform hyperparameter optimizations for every data encoding circuit with $n_{\mathrm{layers}}\in [1,8]$\,.
+To gauge the performance of QKMs, we also provide classical results with KRR/SVR and SVC based on RBF kernels.
+The corresponding hyperameters were optimized with Optuna using the same parameter ranges as introduced in Sec.~\ref{subsec:setup-and-implementation} for QKMs.

-This analysis of test performances of different QKMs as a function of increasing dataset complexity is given in Fig.~\ref{fig:default-clf-reg-model-performance}, which illustrates the results for the Friedman, QFMNIST, two curves diff, and hidden manifold diff datasets.
+This analysis of test performances as a function of increasing dataset complexity is given in Fig.~\ref{fig:default-clf-reg-model-performance}, which illustrates the results for the Friedman, QFMNIST, two curves diff, and hidden manifold diff datasets.
 In these cases, results for each QKM and dataset within the respective dataset family are aggregated across the data encoding circuits with corresponding obtained optimal $n_{\mathrm{layers}}^*$, yielding the best MSE or ROC-AUC score, respectively.